 We never seem to forget that the cost of owning a car includes the cost of gasoline.
 But for some reason many of us forget that the cost of owning a home includes more than a mortgage, insurance and taxes — it also includes the energy bills.
 Making an energy efficient investment in your new home today will mean you’ll have a comfortable, quiet and economical home for life.

+This is the third version of Building the Home of your Dreams.
+The cooperatives produced two earlier versions, under the Certified Comfort Home label, before updating the current booklet.
+The electric cooperatives recommend that any new home meet the most up to date IEEC, which is Illinois law.
 If you are planning to build a new house in the future, we advise building to the standards in this booklet.
 In addition, the concepts and ideas referenced in this booklet generally apply to renovation and remodeling projects as well.
 If in doubt about anything, or have questions involving new home construction, please remember to ALWAYS contact the energy efficiency professionals at your electric cooperative.
 We’ll be glad to help you successfully build the ENERGY EFFICIENT Home of Your Dreams.

 If you live in a manufactured home, chances are you may have a disproportionately higher energy bill than a family living in a modular or traditional wood-frame home.
 The good news is there are many ways you can improve your home’s energy efficiency.

 First, a clarification.
 Some use the term manufactured home and mobile home interchangeably.
 A mobile home is a factory built home constructed before 1976 when the U.S. Department of Housing and Urban Development (HUD) set national standards that nearly every manufactured home must meet.
 Thereafter, factory-built homes were called manufactured homes and are engineered and constructed in accordance with the 1976 federal code administered by HUD.